gibbons-eddie/casastack/README.md

 ### Listing Filters
 Listings must have a filter feature so that volunteers can better choose which listing they prefer.

-### Google Maps API
+### Map
-The google maps API must show volunteers how to get to the customer's location to complete their job requirement in the listing.
+When viewing a listings as a volunteer, a map must be displayed that allows the volunteer to get directions to the customer's location.

 ### Payment Feature
 The customer must be able to pay the volunteer for the items that they must deliver, as well as the service that they are asking them to complete.
 This payment must be done before the volunteer purchases the items for delivery to ensure they have enough money to pay for the items.